 It was kind of surreal to sit in a room with actual living persons giving their time and talent to portray these fictional characters.
 It was a revelatory process that made me learn about the amount of subtlety that can be conveyed through voice acting.
 Suddenly, what we had written, that used to work, felt expository, flat and sometimes long and unnecessary.
 The characters read as generic and bidimensional.
 We also realized that the duration of spoken dialogue is much shorter than having it displayed on the screen, throwing off some of the timings on the twelve minutes loop.

-We learned that we now have room for all these little quirks and expressiveness, and how a slight change of intonation can bring a new meaning to what is being said.
+We learned that we now have room for all these little quirks and expressiveness, and how a slight change of intonation can bring a new meaning to what is being said and what one wants.
 And so we started to iterate and expand, workshopping the beats of each exchange and the more we dug, the more intimate and rich these conversations became.

 We then started a similar process for animation.
 How does someone move when they are happy vs defensive?
 How much does the body need/can convey from a top-down perspective with no facial expressions?
 We did a similar exercise to the table reading, looking at these selected scenes as real moments, putting aside gameplay restrictions.
 We asked ourselves, how would this play out if it was really happening?